Compare the best finance lease options from over 60 lenders in 60 seconds.

 With a finance lease, you’ll pay close to the full value of the asset over the agreed term.
 Your lender will decide at the start of the contract how much they expect the asset to be worth by the end, and your final payment will be based on that anticipated value.

-A finance lease is often used for high-value assets — such as medical equipment or business machinery — which the borrower intends to take ownership of at the end of the lease.
-The business will also benefit by claiming tax on its finance lease payments.
+A finance lease is often used for high-value assets where the borrower intends to take ownership of at the end of the lease.
+Or at lease wants the option to take ownership.

-Most businesses use a finance lease to purchase expensive assets while still maintaining operating cash flow and working capital.
+Using a finance lease to purchase an expensive asset (instead of paying with cash) means the business maintains operating cash flow and working capital.
 Residual payments are set at the start of a lease, which means a business can also profit if the asset’s value is higher than initially assessed.

-Finance lease interest rates will vary between lenders, however they will generally be lower than low-value-asset lease options and fit-out finance.
-This is due to the value of the assets available under this lease option, which includes high-value machinery and equipment which can serve as collateral on the loan amount.
+Finance lease interest rates will vary between lenders.
+However, they will generally be lower than those on operating leases and unsecured business loans.
+This is due to the value of the assets available under this lease option, which can serve as collateral on the loan amount.

-Your personal and business financials will be taken into account when assessing your application, along with the type of asset you wish to finance and its age.
+Your personal and business financials will be taken into account when assessing your application (for example, the lender may check your credit score), along with the type of asset you wish to finance and its age.